 If it is your first time using protein powder in a recipe, let me share some tips with you.

 - Weight your powder for precision – protein powder is very liquid absorbent.
-A tiny extra amount can dry up this vegan gluten-free protein bars.
-So weight the powder rather than using measuring cups.
+A tiny extra amount can dry up these vegan gluten-free protein bars.
+So weigh the powder rather than using measuring cups.

 More vegan protein recipes

 If you love high protein vegan food as a post work out, check out my other recipes below:

 Made these best homemade protein bars?
 Share a picture with me on Instagram or review the recipe below.
 I love to hear your feedback on my recipes.

 Your friend, Carine

 - 1 cup Natural peanut butter